This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 .SYNOPSIS

-A script used to switch an Azure Bastion host with Standard SKU to the Basic SKU.
+A script used to switch an Azure Bastion host with the Standard SKU to the Basic SKU.

 .DESCRIPTION

-A script used to switch an Azure Bastion host with Standard SKU to the Basic SKU.
+A script used to switch an Azure Bastion host with the Standard SKU to the Basic SKU.

 The script will do all of the following: